Ezequiel Duran Preview, Player Props: Rangers vs. Brewers

 - Duran is hitting .284 with 19 doubles, two triples, 14 home runs and 19 walks.

+- Duran has reached base via a hit in 61 games this season (of 99 played), and had multiple hits in 28 of those games.

+- He has hit a home run in 14 games this season (14.1%), leaving the park in 3.8% of his trips to the plate.

-- Duran has picked up an RBI in 29.6% of his games this season, with more than one RBI in 13.3% of his games.
-He has also plated three or more runs in two contests.
+- Duran has driven in a run in 29 games this season (29.3%), including 13 games with more than one RBI (13.1%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.